 ALLEYS

-A. The administrator may designate and sign streets and alleys as one-way streets and alleys.
+A. The administrator may designate and sign streets and alleys as one-way streets and alleys and shall erect appropriate signs giving notice of that designation.
+(66-7-315 NMSA 1978).
 The designation shall be made only upon the basis of engineering and traffic investigation.

 B. Signs indicating the direction of lawful traffic movement shall be placed at every intersection, where movement of traffic in the opposite direction is prohibited.
 No regulation as to one-way traffic shall be effective unless signs are in place indicating the direction of the flow of traffic.